 Islands of Adventure the Basics

 Islands of Adventure opened on May 28, 1999, following three years of construction.
 The park covers an area of 101 acres.
-The park’s icon is The Pharos Lighthouse which is located in Port of Entry.
+The park’s icon is The Pharos Lighthouse, located in the Port of Entry.

-When Islands of Adventure opened, there were 6 islands, but a 7th Wizarding World of Harry Potter & 8th Skull Island has since opened.
+There were six islands when Islands of Adventure opened, but the 7th Wizarding World of Harry Potter and 8th Skull Island has since opened.
 The current islands are:

 - Port of Entry